-The legislation, S-2360, creates a New Jersey Gross Income Tax deduction for charitable contributions that are made to certain New Jersey-based charitable organizations during the tax year of the COVID-19 pandemic.
+Kean sponsors S-3260 with Senator Troy Singleton (D-7).
+The bipartisan legislation creates a New Jersey Gross Income Tax deduction for charitable contributions that are made to certain New Jersey-based charitable organizations during the COVID-19 pandemic.

 The bill provides that the amount of the deduction is limited to $20,000 for joint filers and heads of household and $10,000 for single filers, married taxpayers filing separately, or surviving spouses.

 The legislation passed the New Jersey Senate with a unanimous 40-0 vote on May 14, 2020.
 It was then sent to the General Assembly, where no action has been taken in more than a year to advance the bill to Governor Murphy’s desk.